Space--time Isogeometric Analysis of cardiac electrophysiology: Introduction

 \section{Introduction}

-Isogeometric Analysis (IgA), introduced in \cite{Hughes2005}, is an advanced computational technique that extends the classical finite element method by using spline functions or their generalizations for both representing complex geometries and building the basis functions used in the approximation of partial differential equations.
-IgA enhances accuracy, especially in dealing with complex domains, due to its smooth spline properties, which offer higher accuracy compared to piecewise polynomials (see, e.g., \cite{Evans2009, Bressan2019}) and compatibility with Computer Aided Design (CAD).
+Isogeometric Analysis (IgA), introduced in \cite{Hughes2005}, is an advanced computational technique that extends the classical finite element method by using spline functions or their generalizations for both representing the computational domain and building the basis functions used in the approximation of partial differential equations.
+The smooth spline properties of IgA offer higher accuracy compared to piecewise polynomials (see, e.g., \cite{Evans2009, Bressan2019}) and compatibility with Computer Aided Design (CAD).

-Space–time formulations in Isogeometric Analysis (IgA) present a valuable opportunity to leverage the properties of smooth splines in both space and time, as highlighted in references \cite{Takizawa2014} and \cite{Langer2016}.
+Space–time formulations in Isogeometric Analysis (IgA) present a valuable opportunity to leverage the properties of smooth splines in both space and time, as highlighted in \cite{Takizawa2014} and \cite{Langer2016}.
 Notably, reference \cite{Langer2016} focuses on the development of a stabilized IgA framework for the heat equation.
-In references \cite{Montardini2018} and \cite{Loli2020}, the authors introduce preconditioners and solvers to enhance computational efficiency.
-Furthermore, in \cite{Saade2021} a continuous space–time IgA formulation to both linear and non-linear elastodynamics is applied.
+In \cite{Montardini2018} and \cite{Loli2020}, the authors introduce preconditioners and solvers to enhance computational efficiency.
+Furthermore, in \cite{Saade2021}, a continuous space–time IgA formulation to both linear and non-linear elastodynamics is applied.

 This unified approach allows for a more seamless representation of the problem over time, but it also introduces challenges, particularly when sharp layers or fronts are present in the solution.
 These sharp layers can cause instabilities, such as spurious oscillations that propagate backward in time, leading to unphysical behaviors in the numerical solutions.
 To address this issue, the Spline Upwind method (SU) has been proposed in \cite{Loli2023}.
-This method generalizes classical upwinding techniques, as SUPG \cite{Brooks1982}, to stabilize space--time IgA formulations, ensuring more accurate and physically consistent results.
+This method generalizes classical upwinding techniques, as SUPG \cite{Brooks1982}, to stabilize space--time IgA formulations, ensuring more accurate results.